cissagatto/CrossValidationMultiLabel/README.md

 Rscript cvm.R 2 1 10 0 "/dev/shm/cv"
 ```

-This code will generate a 10 folds cross-valdation for the birds dataset with train and test sets.
+This code will generate a 10 folds cross-valdation, using 1 core, for the birds (2) dataset with train and test sets.

 ## Acknowledgment
 This study is financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001